-To do it for all services, execute the following command:
+To do it for all services, do following:

 # plesk sbin sslmng -vvv --strong-dh --dhparams-size=2048

-To change the setting for a particular service, option --services=service_name should be added.
+To change the setting for a particular service, option --services=service_name should be used.

 plesk sbin sslmng is applicable for only the following components: msmtp, qmail, courier, proftpd, sw-cp-server, nginx, apache, postfix, Plesk autoinstaller, dovecot, courier-imap.
 The rest of services are not managed by Plesk (for example, SSH), so they have to be configured separately.